 A little while ago, I came across a 30-minute episode of the Australian TV series “You Can’t Ask That.”
 In it, half a dozen different family groups – people who went to Australia as refugees – answer questions about their experiences.
 It’s heartwarming, eye-opening and all around beautiful, and I’d love to share it with you!

 As COVID-19 has reached nearly every country on earth, many Canadians are feeling the fear, anxiety and uncertainty of life.
 It puts us in a state where we can begin to empathize with some of the world’s most vulnerable: people who are seeking refuge.
-I’m working to help a family of refuge-seekers right now.
-(Please learn more about this family)
+I’m working to help a family of refuge-seekers right now

 Though the news we are hearing every day is grim, you need not despair!